 A variety of other self-locking thread devices exist for terrestrial applications; plastic thread inserts, etc.

+To rely on the high preload as locking mechanism it is very important, that the desired preload is applied to the bolted junction, which is usually done by dedicated Quality Assurance measures.

 Before the fastener can rotate it is necessary to overcome a certain torque, named the prevailing torque.
 This is measured by turning the threaded parts while there is neither under-head nor under-nut contact.
 This practice is recommended for every safety-critical fastener, which has a self-locking device.

 The prevailing torque of some commonly manufactured devices meeting LN norms are listed in Table 6-2.
-If an adhesive is used to guarantee locking of the threaded parts, tests should be performed to determine its prevailing torque.
-It is important to note that liquid adhesives are known to act as a lubricant prior to curing, so a lower friction coefficient should be used when determining the preload torque.
-Also, the use of liquid adhesives as locking mean is not recommended since its effect may not be verified during the installation of the fastener (the inferred locking torque may not be measured).
+If an adhesive is used to guarantee locking of the threaded parts, it is important that tests are performed to determine its prevailing torque.
+It is important to note that liquid adhesives are known to act as a lubricant prior to curing, so a lower friction coefficient is used when determining the preload torque.
+Also, the use of liquid adhesives as locking mean is not recommended since its effect cannot be verified during the installation of the fastener (the inferred locking torque cannot be measured).

 Table 6-2 - Prevailing Torques of Locking Devices on Unlubricated Fasteners